Verify Incoming Webhook Trigger in Automation Rule - Jira Cloud

 Check using cURL

-In POSTMAN you can simply open a new request tab,
+In Postman, you can simply open a new request tab and follow these steps:

-2. Paste the Webhook URL in the URL section as you see in the screenshot below
+2. Paste the Webhook URL in the URL section, as you can see in the screenshot below.

 Sent request to webhook using Postman

-If the automation rule is triggered using any of the above methods it gives a confirmation that the Incoming Webhook component is working as expected.
+Trigger the rule using any method above to confirm the Incoming Webhook component works as expected.

 Still need help?